Calluna vulgaris [kal-LOO-nuh, vul-GAIR-iss] is the sole species encompassing the Calluna genus.

 Mulch the plants after planting to allow the soil to retain moisture.

-How To Propagate Ling
+How To Propagate Heather Ling Plant

-Sow the seed in moist, well-drained acidic soil on the surface, just covering it.
+Sow the seed in moist, well-drained, acidic soil on the surface, just covering it.

 Treat it to cold stratification for 4 to 20 weeks.